FBI officers standing at a crime scene, illustrating the FBI fitness test guide

 How to Train for the Explosive 300-Meter Sprint

-Unlike the controlled strength of push-ups, the 300-meter sprint is an all-out burst of speed that requires a different training approach.
-Sprint training teaches your body to generate maximum power in under a minute, a unique skill compared to distance running.
+Unlike the controlled strength of the push-up event, the FBI PFT's 300-meter sprint is an all-out burst of speed that demands a completely different training approach.
+Sprint training builds anaerobic power, your body's ability to generate maximum force in under a minute, which is a distinct physical quality from the aerobic endurance the 1.5-mile run requires.

 You don't need a running track to train.
 Practice at a local park or on a quiet street by focusing on shorter, more intense efforts over 50 or 100 meters.
 The goal isn't to replicate the test distance in every workout but to build the explosive speed that will carry you through it on test day.